Weatherlights/PolicyApplicator-for-Microsoft-Intune/index.md

 Welcome to the PolicyApplicator to Microsoft Intune, the 360 degree configuration experience for 3rd party applications in Intune.

+Configure 3rd party applications using OMA-DM by converting your existing configuration in a ready to use Intune configuration profile.
+The PolicyApplicator can convert ini-, xml- and listfiles without any hustle.

 ### Key Features

 * Creates an ADMX policy template and all corresponding OMA-URIs from any ini-, xml- or list file.